Copyright© 2015 by Ernest Bywater

 Mack catches and passes the two leaders of his group before Crest Road, surprising the woman and man concerned because they’re regulars at running marathons and they’ve now reached their main travel pace.
 They’re smart to stay at their usual regulated pace while they watch Mack slowly pull away at his slightly faster pace.

 Approaching the turn into Lanyon Drive Mack is passing the tail of the group before him.
 A little later he tops a rise and he sees most of this group spread out along Lanyon Drive.
 He grins as this is an area he plans to run, so he takes a few metres to increase his pace and is soon at his top speed while he goes along Lanyon Drive.
 Those he passes are surprised he’s running now because they’re all pacing themselves as no one runs full out for a whole marathon.
-Even running full out his loping stride is very deceptive.
-He slows back down for the turn into Tompsitt Drive.
+Even running full out his loping stride is deceptive.
+He slows down for the turn into Tompsitt Drive.

 During the run so far Mack has been sipping on his drink as per the plan, not as per his thirst.
-He and Merry worked out how much he should be taking and about where, so he has a lot of small sips.
+He and Merry worked out how much he should be drinking and where, so he has a lot of small sips.
 The result is one of his bottles is ready for replacement at his first spot set up at the roundabout with Edwin Land Parkway.
 Reaching the spot he tosses his empty into the bin beside Tanya and he grabs the refill she’s holding out.

 He puts the new bottle in the holder and takes out a banana to eat before having a long drink.
 He’s not hungry or thirsty, but the plan is to keep his reserves up for the whole race by replenishing before he has to.